BhavikPawar29/predictive-model-for-stocks/README.md

 1. **Prepare your data:** Place your CSV files in the `Data` directory.
 The files include stock price information.

-2.Edit the files.py file to include the paths to your data files.
+2. Edit the files.py file to include the paths to your data files.
 You can specify your file paths in the file_paths variable.

-4. **Run the training script:**
+3.  **Run the training script:**

    ```bash
    cd predictive-model-for-stocks/source